See New Zealand Aid Programme statistics, including annual budget allocations and spending by geographic area and

 The 2012 Budget also marks a change in our approach to allocations.
 An allocation is approved across the total three year appropriation, rather than year by year.
 This gives more certainty to our partners and allows us to manage spend against a three-year rather than one-year horizon.

-Each year we measure the proportion of our Official Development Assistance (ODA) spend as a proportion of our Gross National Income (GNI).
+Each year we measure our Official Development Assistance (ODA) expenditure as a proportion of our Gross National Income (GNI).

-New Zealand’s expenditure and the ODA:GNI ratio is reported by the Development Assistance Committee of the OECD, along with data for other country donors.
+New Zealand’s preliminary ODA expenditure and ODA:GNI ratio are reported each year in April by the Development Assistance Committee of the OECD, along with data for other country donors.
 The final figures are released in November.

 In support of our commitment to greater transparency, we have developed an implementation schedule to meet compliance with the internationally agreed Transparency Common Standard by December 2015.
 The schedule will help guide our strengthening of aid activity reporting.
 See the schedule below.